What are Personal Care and Personal Assistance Services?

 How do I qualify?

 To qualify for personal care or personal assistance services under Medicaid, you must first be eligible for Medicaid, or you must be using a Medicaid waiver.
-You must also meet criteria for placement in a nursing facility or an Intermediate Care Facility for Individuals with Intellectual Disability and Related Conditions.
+You must also meet criteria for placement in a nursing facility or an Intermediate Care Facility for Individuals with a developmental disability and/or Related Conditions.
 You will be seen by a Pre-Admission Screening Team.
 Your local health department and department of social services offer the screening.
-The screening can be requested by you, a family member, or a health care professional.
+The screening can be requested by you, a family member, or a healthcare professional.
 Anyone who is concerned about you can ask for a screening.

 If you are 60 years of age or older, contact your local Area Agency on Aging.
-If you have a disability, contact your local Community Service Board or Center for Independent Living.
+If you have a disability, contact your local Community Service Board (CSB) or Center for Independent Living (CIL).
 These agencies may be able to provide assistance with personal care or assistance services.